Short Essay on the Greek CrisisJune 23, 2019 6:35 pm Leave your thoughts

-This short essay is a study of the history and politics of the Greek Crisis.
-Greece is a society facing both crisis and the legacy of crisis.
+This short essay is a study of the history and politics of the Greek crisis.
+Greece is a society facing both the politics of crisis and the legacy of crisis.
 The crisis in Greece is a crisis which still refuses to go away.
-Greek society continues to be shaped by the reality of that crisis, even a decade since its beginning in 2009.
-The SYRIZA government in Greece, which has been in power since 2015, has attempted to solve that crisis.
-SYRIZA, as a Left government, for better and for worse, has attempted to solve the crisis of Greece.
-SYRIZA, the Coalition of the Radical Left, has attempted to face the Greek Crisis.
+Greek society continues to be shaped by the reality of this crisis, even a decade since its beginning in 2009.
+The SYRIZA government in Greece, which has been in power since 2015, has attempted to solve that crisis.1 SYRIZA, as a Left government, for better and for worse, has attempted to solve the crisis of Greece.
+SYRIZA, the Coalition of the Radical Left, has attempted to face the Greek crisis.
 The crisis in Greece emerged because of the development of European Capitalism after the Second World War.
-Specifically the crisis in Greece was the result of how Greece developed as part of European Capitalism and the European Union — with Greece itself always being a weak part of European Capitalism and the European Union.
-Ever since the political development of the Cold War, and the history of Greece since the military dictatorship of the 1970s, Greece has always been the weakest link in the development of European Capitalism.
+Specifically, the crisis in Greece was the result of how Greece developed as part of European Capitalism and the European Union — with Greece itself always being a weak part of European Capitalism and the European Union.
+Ever since the political development of the Cold War, and the history of Greece since the military dictatorship of the 1960s and 1970s, Greece has always been the weakest link in the development of European Capitalism.
 The great crisis of Greece, since the 2000s, is the result of a longer political history — specifically the flaws of Greek Capitalism and the flaws of the European Union as a Capitalist Europe.
 The crisis in Greece is a part of a much wider crisis — that of Europe and that of Capitalism.
 Since 2015 the SYRIZA government, a Left government, has attempted to balance itself within this much wider crisis.
 In many ways Greece, its governments, and its people, have become scapegoats for this much wider crisis of European Capitalism and International Capitalism.
 Any analysis of Greece’s current problems and the current problems of the SYRIZA government, under Tsipras, is impossible without acknowledging this reality.
-Greece has been made to be a scapegoat for a wider crisis — and Greece has been made to pay the burden of that crisis.
+Greece has been made to be a scapegoat for a wider crisis — and Greece has been made to pay the cost of that crisis.
 The crisis of Greece emerged in 2009, but it had its deeper roots in the crisis of 2007/2008.
-The Capitalist Crisis of 2007/2008, was the basis of the Greek Crisis.
-So long as the Capitalist Crisis continues, which it still is, in its various forms, the Greek Crisis will also continue.
-Greece, like many places, is ultimately the victim of this Capitalist Crisis.
-In this short essay I wish to give a short historical and political account of the Greek Crisis – in the context of Greek history and Greek politics.
+The Capitalist crisis of 2007/2008 was the basis of the Greek crisis.
+So long as the Capitalist crisis continues, which it still is, in its various forms, the Greek crisis will also continue.
+Greece, like many places, is ultimately the victim of this Capitalist crisis.
+In this short essay I wish to give a short historical and political account of the Greek crisis — in the context of Greek history and Greek politics.

 The crisis in Greece is central to the crisis of Europe.
 The crisis in Greece has always interested the Left.
-The Left has always looked at the crisis in Greece both as a opportunity and as a threat.
+The Left has always looked at the crisis in Greece both as an opportunity and as a threat.
 The opportunity in Greece, for a Socialist Greece, might be declining today — given the problems of SYRIZA — but the threat in Greece remains.
-This is because the crisis of Greece has the potential to completely undermine Greek society and to plunge it into a deeper crisis — one which would serve the forces of Reaction.
+This is because the crisis of Greece has the potential to completely undermine Greek society and to plunge it into a deeper crisis — one which would serve the forces of reaction.
 The threat of Golden Dawn, the Fascist Party in Greece, is a serious one.
 The crisis in Greece cannot be allowed to shift Greece to the Right.
-Greek history, since the 1930s, since the Second World War, since the Civil War, and since the military dictatorship, shows the danger of Fascism and Reaction in Greece.
-In Greece today the struggle is simple — between a good society and a bad society, between Humanity and Barbarism, between Socialism and Fascism.
-SYRIZA and the Greek Left cannot afford to let Greece fall into the hands of Reaction and Fascism.
+Greek history, since the 1930s, since the Second World War, since the Civil War, and since the military dictatorship, shows the danger of Fascism and reaction in Greece.
+In Greece today the struggle is simple — between a good society and a bad society, between humanity and barbarism, between Socialism and Fascism.
+SYRIZA and the Greek Left cannot afford to let Greece fall into the hands of reaction and Fascism.

-The crisis in Greece will remain so long as the crisis of Greek Capitalism and European Capitalism continues.
-The crisis of Greece is now part of Greek history.
-The most likely result, at the next election, is the return of a Right government — a New Democracy government.
+The crisis in Greece will remain part of Greece as long as the crisis of Greek Capitalism and European Capitalism continues.
+The crisis of Greece is now part of Greek history.5 The most likely result, at the next election, is the return of a Right government — a New Democracy government.
 Such a government will not solve the crisis — and will likely plunge Greece further into its political problems and economic problems.
-The Greek Left, including SYRIZA, must engage with the reality of the Greek Crisis – and fight for both Left politics and for Socialist politics.
+The Greek Left, including SYRIZA, must engage with the reality of the Greek crisis — and fight for both Left politics and for Socialist politics.

 Categorised in: Article